From Awkward Tone to Polished Writing: AI Keyboards for Workplace Communication

 Your colleague just sent you a Slack message asking about the project deadline.
 You type back quickly: "yeah we can probably get that done if ur team sends stuff soon."
 You hit send.
 Then you realize—that was your boss, not your coworker.
 Oops.

 We've all been there.
 The way we write at work matters more than ever, but most of us are typing on phones that don't know the difference between a casual text and a critical client email.
-That's where AI keyboards come in, and honestly, they're changing everything about how professionals communicate on mobile.
+That's where AI keyboards come in, and they're genuinely transforming how professionals communicate on mobile.
+With over 70% of workplace messages now sent from phones in 2026, getting your tone right on the first try isn't just convenient—it's essential.

 Writing at work isn't just about grammar anymore.
 You're juggling different tones for different people—friendly but professional with colleagues, formal with clients, direct with your team.
 And you're doing all this from a tiny phone screen between meetings.